qiwi/FeatureToggle/README.md

 ## Testing

 If you need to use `FeatureManager` in unit tests, use `FakeFeatureManager`.
-It does not load flags from data sources.
-Instead, it uses mocked feature flags.
+It doesn’t load flags from data sources – but uses mocked feature flags instead.
-Usage:
+Usage example:

 ```kotlin
 testImplementation("com.qiwi.featuretoggle:featuretoggle-feature-manager-test:0.1.0")